lembellique/lembellique/README.md

 ˙✦ ━ will make this look nice later
 </p>
 <p align="center">
-HIII you can call me the name of whatever character im cosplaying as or cadenza!
+HIII you can call me the name of whatever character im cosplaying as or lemby!
 </p>
 <p align="center">
 c + h okay always and encouraged (i find it comforting), interact freely unless stated otherwise (usually w2i if doing other stuff in the background)